-18 Word2vec identifies words that share common contexts by computing cosine similarity between a mean of the projection weight vectors of the words and for each word in the model.
-This model is further described in detail in Gentzkow, Kelly, and Taddy (2019).
+18 word2vec identifies words that share common contexts by computing cosine similarity between a mean of the projection weight vectors of the words and for each word in the model.
+This model is further described in detail in Gentzkow et al. (2019).

-19 Training spanned a full day, guiding canvassers through at least three hours of practice with the script and detailed data recording steps, followed by a few hours of canvassing visits together to confirm correct execution.
+19 Training spanned a full day, guiding canvassers through at least three hours of practice with the script and detailed data-recording steps followed by a few hours of canvassing visits together to confirm correct execution.